 List of authors should include all persons who contributed substantially to study planning, data collection or interpretation of results and wrote or critically revised the manuscript and approved its final version and agree to be accountable for all aspects of the work (Ufnalska, 2020, EASE Guidelines).
 (ICMJE 2017 Ufnalska, 2020, EASE Guidelines).
 The authors listed first should be those who did most and (Battisti et al. 2015, see COPE flowcharts Ufnalska, 2020, EASE Guidelines).

 The multi authorship is a crucial part of academic publishing.
 We support and highly recommend the CRediT – Contributor Roles Taxonomy representing the roles typically played by contributors to manuscripts and highly recommend it to our authors.
-Please, find more information here https://casrai.org/credit/ Authors should define each contribution according to the following recommendations.
+Please, find more information here.
+Authors should define each contribution according to these recommendations.

 Acknowledgements